Simple, effective tips to help you to support your immune system

 * It is also rich in pumpkin seeds, ginger root and pecans – generally seeds, nuts, legumes and whole-grains contain zinc in good amounts.

-* Using ginger root is easy – peel and slice thinly then add to stir fried veg, soups, curries, or grate it into a cup of hot water adding some lemon juice for a delicious lemon and ginger tea (remember not to use boiling water so as not to decrease the Vitamin C from the lemon juice!).
+* Using ginger root is easy – peel and slice thinly then add to stir-fried veg, soups, curries, or drink it.
+Grate it into a cup of hot water adding some lemon juice for a delicious lemon and ginger tea (remember not to use boiling water so as not to decrease the Vitamin C from the lemon juice!).

 Selenium is essential for many aspects of the immune system – it protects our immune cells (neutrophils) and allows other immune cells (lymphocytes) to proliferate.

-* Sources of selenium include whole-grains such brown rice, oats, wheat germ/bran, and barley), fish and shellfish, poultry, tofu and eggs are the richest sources of selenium.
+* Sources of selenium include whole-grains such brown rice, oats, wheat germ/bran, and barley.
+Selenium is also found at good levels in fish and shellfish, poultry,tofu and eggs.

 * Eating just two Brazil nuts will provide a good source of selenium a day.